-While all that was happening outside and I tried to stuff all my gear back into the massive bags that I lug about with me on these trips, Jen and Eizabeth calmly wove on their backstrap looms and worked on the Andean Pebble Weave pieces we had started in class.
+While all that was happening outside and I tried to stuff all my gear back into the massive bags that I lug about with me on these trips, Jen and Eizabeth calmly wove on their backstrap looms and worked on the Andean Pebble Weave pieces we had started together.

 This is what Jen was weaving…her own adaptation of a Tarahumara pattern…

-From there I headed northwest stopping in Portland and going just over the border to Washington state to stay with my freind Betty.
+From there I headed northwest to stay with my friend Betty.
 We had two gatherings there…one for beginners and another for learning all kinds of pretty finishing techniques.
 We used handwoven pieces of fabric which had been made by my Bolivian weaving teacher Maxima and other ladies in her co-op.
 One piece was used for sampling the new techniques while the other was to become a wee pouch.
-The pouch could be dressed up with the embellishments that we had studied in class.
+The pouch could be dressed up with the embellishments that we had practiced together.

 Sharon’s sample cloth has a sewn tubular band and cross knit looped edging.
 She also applied coil stitches to one end which is the embellishment that Bolivian weavers sometimes use to decorate the bottom edge of their chuspas.